-To report any of the following, please call Animal Control @ 270-685-8275 during regular business hours.
+To report any of the following, please call Animal Care & Control @ 270-685-8275 during regular business hours.
 For after hours emergencies that cannot wait until the next business day (that include an injured or aggressive animal) please call Central Dispatch @ 270-687-8888, Option #4.

 - Animal Cruelty

 - A Lost Pet

 - A Dangerous Animal

 - Any Animal Threat

 Animal Care & Control Officers are on call 24/7 for emergencies only.
 Please don’t hesitate to call us with questions and concerns during regular business hours.